by John Salt - Updated September 2023

 you know what radio system is right for you?
 Just like choosing your

 best RC helicopter

-, choosing your best RC radio requires information and some research – I will give you a head start and what I would recommend.
+, choosing your best RC radio requires information and some research.

 Here are some of the many choices you will be faced with: